Thane Family Court – Mutual Consent Divorce, Court Naka

 The framework is Section 13B of the Hindu Marriage Act, 1955, with the Bombay High Court exercising appellate supervision.
 Here is how the process moves from start to decree.

-• Agree on settlement terms — alimony amount and structure, custody and visitation if children are involved, division of shared property, and withdrawal of any pending cases (498A, DV Act, maintenance proceedings).
+• Agree on all settlement terms — alimony amount and structure, custody and visitation if children are involved, division of shared property including any jointly held flat or active home loan, and withdrawal of any pending cases (498A, DV Act, maintenance proceedings).
 Every term must be specific and agreed before the petition is drafted.
-Vague settlement clauses are queried at the First Motion hearing and can delay the case.
+Vague settlement clauses are queried at the First Motion hearing and delay the case.

 • File the joint petition — submitted at the Thane Family Court registry via the Maharashtra eCourts portal or in person at Court Naka.
 The registry checks jurisdiction, pleadings, and document completeness before a First Motion date is assigned.
 Both spouses' signatures on the petition are required before filing.